feilipu/z88dk-libraries/regis/README.md

 xterm +u8 -geometry 132x50 -ti 125 -tn 125 -e picocom -b 115200 -f h /dev/ttyUSB0 --send-cmd "sx -vv"
 ```

+### Windows Subsystem for Linux

+WSL1 supports connection of Serial Devices via USB.
+WSL2 has some issues with this, particuarly with Windows 10.

+But, the supported picocom distribution for Ubuntu 22.04 Version 3.1 (for example), utilises some modern terminal capabilities that WSL does not support.
+So to avoid the use of these terminal system calls we have to use an older release of picocom.
+For example the [Version 2.2.2 provided with Ubuntu 18.04 LTS](https://manpages.ubuntu.com/manpages/bionic/man1/picocom.1.html).
+Be sure to use this older version of picocom if you are using WSL to run XTERM and picocom.

+The tested method of accessing XTERM on WSL is [MobaXterm](https://mobaxterm.mobatek.net/).
+This enhanced terminal for Windows includes an integrated Xserver.
+If MobaXterm is used to access WSL XTERM, its window will automatically connect to the Windows desktop.

 ## Demonstration

 There is a demonstration program, which should produce the below result (subject to improvement).